arielox01/PhishingProject/README.md

 # PhishingProject

-As part of the course Software Engineering -
 We created a Phishing educational app, built on Java and PHP.
 There are files added to explain the logic and use behind the app.